-The DINL is constructing a web based platform for evaluating students' needs for leader development and making recommendations for students to engage in leader development activities across campus in the most efficient and effective way.
-Currently similar technologies exist, but are set up to support human resource management in for-profit entities.
+The Doerr Institution has created a web based platform for evaluating students' needs for leader development and making recommendations for students to engage in leader development activities across campus in the most efficient and effective way.
+Rice students can text “LEAD” to (713) 636-5552 to discover the many diverse opportunities for students at Rice.

 The DINL supports original, cutting edge leader development at Rice with technologies tailored to DINL development methods.
 We support teams of student and expert technologists to that end.

 Methods to leverage Rice culture ensure a goodness of fit between Rice needs and culture, and the DINL.